Quantum-limited amplification without instability: An ideal two-port squeezer: the two-mode Bogoliubov amplifier

 Another crucial aspect of the optimally imbalanced Bogoliubov amplifier (OIBA) is the off-resonant gain behavior.
 Defining $ \mathcal G_0 = e^{4r}$ as the zero-frequency power gain, we find for the gain as a function of frequency

 thus, the gain scales linearly with the (tunable) coupling strengths $G_{1,2}$, and the bandwidth over which amplification is possible is not affected by the amount of the gain, i.e., this amplifier is not limited by a fixed gain-bandwidth product.
 The resulting bandwidth is $\mathcal D = \sqrt{2} \kappa $, see Fig.~\ref{Figure4}.
+To note is, that via the inclusion of additional parametric processes with a damped auxiliary mode, the OIBA can as well be rendered nonreciprocal, i.e., that it amplifies signals unidirectionally while still possessing the extraordinary features of the reciprocal OIBA, see \ref{AppNonreciprocal} for details.

 An additional important question is whether this remarkable feature of a gain-independent bandwidth also manifests itself in the output squeezing.
 As discussed in Sec.~\ref{SecRecapDPA}, a conventional single-mode squeezer has an amplification bandwidth scaling with $ D \simeq 2\kappa/ \sqrt{\mathcal G_0}$, which coincides with the squeezing bandwidth.
 This squeezing bandwidth is defined as the frequency range over which the amount of squeezing is within $3$~dB of the maximal on-resonance value.
 To determine the squeezing bandwidth for the Bogoliubov amplifier we consider the symmetrized output noise spectra of the $X_1$-quadrature